 Since 2004, UT Health San Antonio, Greehey Children’s Cancer Research Institute’s (GCCRI) mission has been to advance scientific knowledge relevant to childhood cancer, contribute to the understanding of causes of childhood cancer, and accelerate the translation of knowledge into novel therapies.
-Through discovery, development, and dissemination of new scientific knowledge, GCCRI strives to have a national and global impact on the problem of childhood cancer.
+Through discovery, development and dissemination of new scientific knowledge, GCCRI strives to have a national and global impact on the problem of childhood cancer.
 Our mission consists of three key areas — research, clinical and education.

 The areas of our research that have been our strengths include cancer genomics and microRNA biology.
 We are developing expertise in drug delivery, with a focus on nano-technology driven delivery of microRNA mimics and antagomiRs, which will be further developed in the coming year.
 With recruitment of the new director, our focus on developmental therapeutics will increase dramatically in the next few years.

 The Pediatric Translational Working Group formed last year under the guidelines of the UT Health Cancer Center P30 format, now meets regularly.
 The purpose of this group is to coordinate discoveries with application to development of novel therapies.

 RESEARCH FOCUS: Bioinformatics and genomics, cancer biology, cancer control, experimental therapeutics, genome instability, molecular oncogenesis and RNA biology.